-About John A. McArthur, Ph.D., M.Ed.: John A. McArthur has served as the Director of Graduate Programs at the James L. Knight School of Communication at Queens University of Charlotte, where he is also an Associate Professor in the Communication Department.
-Prior to his current position as Director, Dr. McArthur directed undergraduate programs for over six years, and played an integral role in the development of the John S. & James L. Knight Foundation’s $5.75 million grant, which was awarded to the James L. Knight School of Communication in 2010.
+About John A. McArthur, Ph.D., M.Ed.: John A. McArthur is the former Director of Graduate Programs at the James L. Knight School of Communication at Queens University of Charlotte, where he is also an Associate Professor in the Communication Department.
+Prior to his position as Director, Dr. McArthur directed undergraduate programs for over six years, and played an integral role in the development of the John S. & James L. Knight Foundation’s $5.75 million grant, which was awarded to the James L. Knight School of Communication in 2010.
 In 2013, he served as the Director of Online Faculty Services, a position that involved supporting faculty teaching courses in online and hybrid formats throughout Queens.

 Dr. McArthur’s research focuses on proxemics, or the use of space in informational design, and how digital technology influences people’s interactions with spaces.
 His studies have applied information design theories to the examination of built and digital spaces, including urban environments, memorials, public art, chat rooms, classrooms, and campus architecture.
 He has also examined the interactions between spaces of learning, instruction, and technology.
 As an Associate Professor, Dr. McArthur teaches courses in proxemics, information design, and strategic message design, including classes in integrated strategic communication and public speaking.